-Paying bills after their due dates, or receiving calls from collection agencies can be warning signs that your debt becoming unmanageable.
-There are steps you can take to get out of debt, like mapping out a plan to manage your finances.
-Here are some ways to get out of debt, and more information that will help you along the way.
+Paying bills after their due dates or receiving calls from collection agencies can be warning signs that your debt becoming unmanageable.
+You can take steps to get out of debt, like mapping out a plan to manage your finances.
+Below are some ways to get out of debt and more information to help along the way.

-Start with identifying what you owe.
-Create a list of all your debts.
-For each one, list the total amount you owe, the minimum monthly payment, and the interest rate.
-Your list may include:
+Start with figuring out what you owe and create a list of all these debts.
+List the total amount you owe for each, the minimum monthly payment, and the interest rate.
+The debt types you list may be:

-A budget is a plan that helps you manage your money.
-It will help you:
+A budget plan serves to help you manage your money.
+It can help:

-Use a Budget Planner to find out where your money is going.
+Use your current spending to find out where your money is going.

-Once you have created a list of all your current debts, begin your plan.
-The types of debt and the amount of debt you owe will affect your strategy for paying them off.
+Once you have a list of all your existing debts, begin building yourself a plan.
+The types of debt and the amount you owe will affect your strategy for paying them off.

-By paying off the debts with the highest interest first, you’ll pay less interest.
-This will help you become debt-free sooner.
-List your debts in order from the highest interest rate to the lowest.
-Make the minimum payments on all your debts.
-Then use any extra money to pay down the debt with the highest interest rate.
-For example, payday loans often carry the highest interest rates of any debts you may owe, followed by credit cards.
+If you can pay your debts with the highest interest first, you’ll end up paying less interest on them.
+This technique will help you to become debt-free faster.
+Try listing your debts from the highest interest rate to the lowest, and make at least the minimum payments on these debts.
+If you have any extra money leftover, try to pay down the debt with the highest interest rate first.
+Loans often carry the highest interest rate of debts you may owe, with credit cards coming in second.

-Find out about interest charges and minimum monthly payments when paying off your credit card.
+Find out about interest charges and the minimum monthly payment due when planning to pay off your credit cards.

-Set a payment timeframe that is reasonable and affordable.
-If your timeframe is too long, you may lose focus because of a lack of progress and you’ll pay more money in interest.
-If your timeframe is too short, you may not be able to keep up with your payments and start to feel it’s unrealistic to continue.
+Set a payment timeframe that is reasonable, affordable, and realistic.
+Don’t make your timeline too long.
+You may fall off track because of a lack of progress, and you’ll pay more money in interest later.
+On the other hand, if your timeframe is too short, you may not be able to keep up with your payments and start to feel it’s unrealistic to continue.

-Once a debt is paid, consider closing that account.
-Only keep what you need and can manage responsibly.
-However, you should keep an older account open as your credit score is based partially on how long you have had credit, also known as your credit history.
-Closing all of your older credit accounts can make your credit history seem shorter than it actually is and can hurt your credit score.
+Once a debt is successfully paid off, consider closing that account immediately.
+Only keep what accounts you need and can manage yourself.
+You should, however, keep an older account open since your credit score is based partially on how long you have had credit.
+If you close all of your older credit accounts, it can make your credit history seem shorter than it is and can damage your credit score.